Paras-Roy/Paras-Roy/README.md

-## Professional Web Fanatic and Tech Enthusiast
+## Web Fanatic and Tech Enthusiast